oracle/weblogic-kubernetes-operator/integration-tests/README.md

     - Make sure the weblogic image has patch p29135930 (required for the WebLogic Kubernetes Operator).

-* Command to run the tests:
+* Command to run the tests: This will run QUICKTEST.
+To run all the tests, `export QUICKTEST=false`
 ```
 mvn clean verify -P wl-integration-tests 2>&1 | tee log.txt
 ```